khangnngo12/Kinematics-of-M33/README.md

-# Depository for all files related to the research project "Kinematics of M33"
+# Depository For All Files Related To The Research Project "Kinematics of M33"
 **Full_Auto.ipynb** - Main notebook used to perform sky subtraction and optimization.
 Original data is extracted and sky subtraction is performed.\
 **Sky_Subtraction.ipynb** - Notebook used to perform sky subtraction and organize data into MARZ friendly format.
 1/7 is the most updated ver.\
 **Shifting_then_scaling.ipynb** - Aparajito's shift first then scale method.\